heyyitsliv/heyyitsliv/README.md

 ## hey there 👋
-currently a computer science major studying hard
+you can call me liv, im currently a computer science major studying hard

 <!--
 **heyyitsliv/heyyitsliv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.